fransan33/TTC_Delay_Project/README.md

 # TTC Subway Delay
-> *This project focused on analyzing the TTC Subway Delay dataset dated between January 2014 and April 2025, to determine whether the main causes are within TTC's operation control and can be prevented by prioritizing improvement initiatives [One sentence.
-What did you analyze, build, or solve - and why does it matter?]*
+> *This project focused on analyzing the TTC Subway Delay dataset dated between January 2014 and April 2025, to determine whether the main causes are within TTC's operation control and can be prevented by prioritizing improvement initiatives*

 ---

 ## ⚙️ Project Type Flags
 > *Check what applies.
 This helps reviewers and collaborators understand the nature of the work at a glance.
 Delete this block before publishing.*

-- [ ] Exploratory Data Analysis (EDA)
 - [ ] SQL Analysis / Querying
 - [ ] Dashboard / Data Visualization
 - [ ] Data Pipeline / ETL
 - [ ] Predictive Modelling / Machine Learning
 - [ ] Data Cleaning / Wrangling
 - [ ] End-to-End (multiple of the above)
-- [ ] Other: ___________

 ---